-The Alcazaba was a building used for military purposes.
-The first Arab constructions date back to the Caliphate period, possibly built over some ruins of a Roman fortress.
-In the 11th century, the "ziríes" expanded the enclosure, when Granada was the capital city of one of the "Taifas" kingdoms.
-Even so, the main constructions date from the "nazarie" period (13th to 15th centuries).
-At this enclosure there are also some Christian additions like the round "Cubo" Tower.
+Fortified military enclosure.
+The first Arab constructions date from the Caliphate period, possibly on the remains of a Roman fortification.
+In the XI century, the Ziríes extended the enclosure, when Granada became the capital of one of the Taifa kingdoms, even so, the main buildings date from the Nasrid era, s.
+XIII to XV; in the enclosure there are also some Christian additions, such as the round Torre del Cubo.

 Extreme precautions.
-Area of difficult access for the disabled.
-You can visit in the morning or afternoon shift, according to your ticket without time control.
+Zone of very difficult access for physically disabled.
+It can be visited in the morning or afternoon shift, according to your ticket, without time control.